TSedlar/anitrack/README.md

 ## Information

-Scrobbling happens as you watch videos, no other action is required besides signing in.
+Tracking for anime happens 5 minutes into the video you are watching.

+Tracking for manga happens when you are over half-way done with a chapter or 5 minutes on the same page.

-Sites currently supported are:
+Anime sites currently supported are:
 - Amazon Prime
 - Anime Series
 - Anime Twist